 Or it goes further.
 You are threatened with a salary suspension.
 You are told you are "not really sick."
 Or your employer ignores the company doctor's advice and still expects you to come to work.

-Two years of continued salary payment during illness is expensive.
+Two years of continued salary payment during sick leave is expensive.
 The employer pays your salary while you are not working.
 On top of that come costs for temporary replacement and the occupational health service.

 If the employer does too little for reintegration, the UWV (Employee Insurance Agency) can impose a wage sanction.
 The employer must then continue paying wages for up to an additional year.
 This threat has an impact.